Marinating is one of the best ways to add flavour to your meal without adding a ton of fat or calories.

 - If you are using frozen chicken, let the meat defrost in the marinade.
 That way the moisture inside the frozen meat will exchange with the marinade, further infusing the meat with flavour.

 So go ahead, play around with your favourite flavours and ingredients to create your own signature marinade.
-Or try one of our delicious recipes to get you started!
+Or try one of our delicious recipes below to get you started!